In an effort to help curb the spread of the deadly coronavirus, travel restrictions in China have limited tourism, production and foot traffic.

 Ralph Lauren Corp.

-Over the past week, Ralph Lauren has temporarily shuttered two-thirds of its stores in China.
-Due to significantly reduced travel and retail traffic, the company said that it expects “broader impact” across its businesses in the country as well as other parts of Asia that have been impacted by the coronavirus.
+Ralph Lauren has temporarily shuttered two-thirds of its stores in China.
+Due to significantly reduced travel and retail traffic, the company said that it expects a “broader impact” across its businesses in the country as well as in other parts of Asia that have been impacted by the coronavirus.

 Ralph Lauren now estimates that its fourth-quarter guidance will be negatively impacted by $55 million to $70 million in sales as well as $35 million to $45 million in operating income in Asia.